Asat Trust: Alleged Hamas relationship

 Asat represented K & A Overseas Trading, a business of Khairy H. Al-Agha and Saleh Kamel Jibreel, which the US government alleged to finance Hamas in the Holy Land Foundation trial.

-Asat never represented the above companies; Asat was not involved in any financing as described above;
+Asat never represented the above companies; Asat was not involved in any financing as described above.
+The UN Security Council Al-Qaida and Taliban Sanctions Committee approved the deletion of the Asat Trust from its Consolidated List.